 Plus international flights from £350 per person

-Our standard Egypt holidays will start from around £4,200 for a 10-day trip for a family of four based on mid-range hotels (often with pools).
+Our standard Egypt holidays will start from around £3,800 for a 9-day trip for a family of four based on simple hotels (some with pools).
 This excludes international flights.
 These hotels will be adequate but no more; fine if you just need a place to rest your head at the end of the night, but unsuitable if you like to have somewhere a bit more comfortable in the evening.

 There are also a number of beautiful heritage hotels.
-If you would prefer to stay in these, the price will start from around £5,500 (for a 10-day holiday for a family of four).
+If you would prefer to stay in these, the price will start from around £7,000 (for a 9-day holiday for a family of four).

 One thing to consider for a tour in Egypt is whether you would like to be accompanied by one of our specialist tour leaders.
 Although we do not include a tour leader in most countries, in Egypt we find that they are invaluable in helping to make arrangements and ensuring the smooth running of the tour.
 They are always brilliant with children and add a great deal to your experience.
 However, if you are travelling on a budget we can avoid this and use the services of local reps as needed throughout the tour to keep the price down.